Changelog

 - Major feature updates to all facial manipulation functions.

-. - Some of the landmark paths have been redefined as placeholders, as they either need to be calculated in place (hemi-face regions) or require a different method to draw the landmark polygons (Cheek landmark regions form concave polygons).
+face_color_shift,face_saturation_shift,face_brightness_shiftandblur_face_regionnow are all compatible with timing functions, and every predefined landmark region defined withinpsyfaceutils.py. - Some of the landmark paths have been redefined as placeholders, as they either need to be calculated in place (hemi-face regions) or require a different method to draw the landmark polygons (Cheek landmark regions form concave polygons).

-constant has been defined in order to provided easier access to facial skin colouring, leaving the lips and eyes untouched.
-For similar ease of use reasons, other commonly used grouped regions have been defined, includingCHEEKS_PATH
+FACE_SKIN_PATHconstant has been defined in order to provided easier access to facial skin colouring, leaving the lips and eyes untouched.
+For similar ease of use reasons, other commonly used grouped regions have been defined, includingCHEEKS_PATHandCHEEKS_NOSE_PATHfor use in facial "blushing".

 Changed